19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (4H) Where any shares belonging to a member are vested in the Board under section 26B(1), the Board shall suspend the payment of interest on any dividends, returned paid-up share capital or other moneys in respect of those shares that are paid into the general moneys of the Fund under section 26B(5), notwithstanding that the dividends, capital or other moneys constitute amounts standing to the credit of the member in the Fund.

-(4I) Where the Board has paid any dividends, returned paid-up share capital or other moneys in respect of any shares belonging to a deceased member into the general moneys of the Fund under section 26D(1), the Board shall not pay any interest on the dividends, capital or other moneys notwithstanding that the dividends, capital or other moneys constitute amounts standing to the credit of the deceased member in the Fund.
+(4I) Where the Board has paid any dividends, returned paid-up share capital, proceeds of sale or other moneys in respect of any shares belonging to a deceased member into the general moneys of the Fund under section 26D(1), the Board shall not pay any interest on the dividends, capital, proceeds or other moneys notwithstanding that the dividends, capital, proceeds or other moneys constitute amounts standing to the credit of the deceased member in the Fund.

+[Act 20 of 2011 wef 06/02/2012]

 (5) If the Board is at any time unable to pay any sum which the Fund is required to pay under this Act, the sum required to be so paid shall be charged on and advanced to the Board from the Consolidated Fund and the Board shall as soon as practicable repay to the Government the sum so advanced.